MaryMahmoodi/EEG_forward_inverse_problem/README.md

 ## ❓The main questions is, why do we do the EEG inverse problem???

-🎯The goal is to design a non-invasive and reliable source localization software for pre-surgical planning like seizure source localization or other BCI applications like movement directory tracking in source space.
+🎯The goal is to design a non-invasive and reliable source localization software for pre-surgical planning like seizure source localization or other BCI applications like movement trajectory tracking (classification) in source space.

 ❓Do we have such reliable "non-invasive" tools in clinics right now, or are they all research-purpose?